JSMassmann/jsmassmann.github.io/index.md

 I have so far published 1 paper.
 I shall keep a repository of all my papers, as well as their LaTeX source code, on this website.
 I'm quite pedantic and consistent in spacing, etc. in LaTeX.

 - "Extending the Veblen Function" w/ A. Kwon

+# My talks

+I have not yet been invited to present any talks.

+I have prepared slides, in the event I do ever present talks, regarding some papers.
+They may be easier to understand.

+- "Ordinal Notations up by $\eta_0$", describing results of "Extending the Veblen Function"

+Once again, all slides shall be uploaded.